bsubbaraman/ABSR/posts/blair_post_wk11.md

 What are (some of) the smallest changes to current biosensing technologies that might leverage the exiting political capacities of biosensing to speak to our research questions?
 Following up on the [provocation](https://bsubbaraman.github.io/ABSR/posts/blair_post_wk10.html) from last week, one such change might be to log text instead of numbers; to tell a (literal) story with your body.

 ### Prototyping
 I stuck to software (mostly) this past week to get a sense of the interaction.
 The code is in the [`main` branch](https://github.com/bsubbaraman/ABSR/tree/main) of the working repo.
 It uses [Natural Language Toolkit](https://www.nltk.org/) to tokenize text documents into sentences and to evaluate sentiment (this in turn uses [VADER-sentiment-analysis](https://github.com/cjhutto/vaderSentiment)) which provides 'sentiment' from -1 (most negative) to 1 (most positive).
 As far as I know, these are standard ways to quickly set up basic nlp projects.
 Might be interesting to speak to people who do NLP Stuff, too- though since this is a design intevention not a technological one, it seems worthwhile to minimize complexity here.
-I've included a couple of texts - Maggie Nelson's _Bluets_ (poetry) and Foucault's _Discipline & Punish_ as starting examples, but any text can be uploaded for use (more on that below).
+I've included a few texts - Maggie Nelson's _Bluets_ (poetry), Foucault's _Discipline & Punish_, and a physics textbook on optics -  as starting examples, but any text can be uploaded for use (more on that below).

 In lieu of any biosensor, I have a temperature sensor connected to an Arduino, communicating with python over serial.
 Incoming temperature data is mapped from to the range [-1,1], and the sentence of the source material chosen with the closest sentiment is printed out.
 The text data is also kept in a log to see everything together at once, as well as the raw data from the Arduino so the text log can be re-generated with different texts/mappings/etc. For control over mappings, I added a few 'curves' that might work something like ['easing functions'](https://easings.net/) for text: after translating the data into a range from -1 to 1, you can specify the mapping to be of order 1,2, or 3; one is linear (low values are mapped to negative sentiments & high values to positive), 2 is parabolic (no negative results, low & high values are both mapped to very positive with the middle being more neutral), and 3 is cubic (low values are negative and high values are positive, but the transition is quicker making it more polarized).
 Definitely more thought to be put into these mappings.